 That does not mean you should forget about the yellow fever virus.
 Many parts of South America, especially near the Amazon jungle, are still at high risks.
 The virus itself is transmitted by certain types of mosquitoes that carry the virus.

-Many of the countries in Europe and North America provide the yellow fever vaccine but at an exuberant cost.
+Many countries in Europe and North America provide the yellow fever vaccine but at an exuberant cost.
 In a travel clinic, the yellow fever vaccine would cost $200 USD.
 This is 200 USD you can save by getting the yellow fever vaccine for FREE in Lima, Peru.

 Yellow fever virus has a three to six days incubation period, meaning you won’t see any symptoms doing that time.
 After that period of time, the disease enters an acute phase and then a toxic phase.

 In the acute phase, you will have symptoms of fever, headache, nausea, loss of appetite, vomiting, dizziness or more.
 In the acute phase, the symptoms are very similar to other common diseases such as dengue fever, malaria, and other diseases.

 The symptoms of the acute phase usually improve or resolve within several days.
 However, some individuals enter something called the toxic phase.
 This is where yellow fever could be deadly.
 Symptoms of the toxic phase include yellowing of the skin and the whites of your eyes, abdominal pain, and vomiting, sometimes with blood, liver and kidney failure, and much more.

-For more information on the symptoms of yellow fever, refer to MayoClinic.
+For more information on the symptoms of yellow fever, refer to the CDC.

 If you think you have the yellow fever virus and your symptoms are similar to what is described above.
 Then the only way to diagnose it is through a blood test.
 If you have been traveling in high-risk regions then please don’t hesitate to get a blood test.
 Tell your doctor what your travel history is and what your symptoms are.
 Better safe than sorry!